An Abstract Model for Branch and Cut: The Abstract Branch-and-Cut Model

-When $\HCf = \allones$, we may refer to a $\treeweight$-minimal tree as \emph{minimal-sized}.
 It is often the case that applying a round of cuts at a node may not improve the bound as much as branching at that node, but the advantage is that cutting adds only one node to the tree, while branching creates two subproblems.
 A first question is whether there always exists a minimal-size tree with \emph{only} branch nodes or \emph{only} cut nodes.
-We address this in \cref{ex:branch-and-cut}, which illustrates our notation, shows that cut nodes can help reduce the size of a \bc{} tree despite improving the bound less than branch nodes, and highlights the fact that finding a minimal-sized \bc{} tree proving a particular bound $\targetbound$ involves strategically using both branching and cutting. \begin{example}[Branch-and-cut can outperform pure branching or pure cutting] \Cref{fig:BCbetter} shows three \bc trees that prove the bound $\targetbound = 6$.
+We address this in \cref{ex:branch-and-cut}, which illustrates our notation, shows that cut nodes can help reduce the size of a \bc{} tree despite improving the bound less than branch nodes, and highlights the fact that finding a minimal-sized \bc{} tree proving a particular bound $\targetbound$ involves strategically using both branching and cutting.

+\begin{example}[\Branchandcut{} can outperform pure branching or pure cutting] \Cref{fig:BCbetter} shows three \bc trees that prove the bound $\targetbound = 6$.
 The tree in panel~\subref{fig:BCbetter:a} only has branch nodes, \subref{fig:BCbetter:b} only has cut nodes, and \subref{fig:BCbetter:c} has both branch and cut nodes.
-As seen in the figure, branching and cutting together can strictly outperform pure branching or pure cutting methods, in terms of tree size. \exqed \end{example}
+As seen in the figure, branching and cutting together can create strictly smaller trees than pure branching or cutting methods. \exqed \end{example}

+\citet*{BasConSumJia23_complexity-of-bb-and-cuts-I,BasConSumJia22_complexity-of-bb-and-cuts-II} also investigate the complementary effect of branching and cutting.
+The authors prove that for pure binary problems, when cutting and branching are derived from the same underlying logical conditions, then it suffices to \emph{only} cut to minimize the size of the tree~\cite{BasConSumJia23_complexity-of-bb-and-cuts-I}.
+When the second assumption is relaxed, the second paper proves that combining cutting and branching can be exponentially better than using either method alone~\cite{BasConSumJia22_complexity-of-bb-and-cuts-II}.
+We instead focus on specifying the optimal number of cuts to add or where to place them in the tree for a particular instance.